tardate/LittleArduinoProjects/Kinetics/LineFollowerKit/README.md

 The [D2-5 Intelligent Line Tracking Car Kit](https://www.aliexpress.com/item/1Pcs-D2-5-Intelligent-Tracking-Line-Car-DIY-Kit-TT-Motor-Electronic-Assembly-Smart-Automobile-Part/32823554018.html) is widely available from the usual online sources.
 There are a number of variations around, but they all share the same essential control circuit.

 This is a neat little example of the most basic class of [Line Follower Robots](https://www.elprocus.com/line-follower-robot-basics-controlling/).
-It uses LEDs and light-dependent resistors on the left and right to provide feedback to control left and right motors accordingly.
+It uses LEDs and light-dependent resistors on the left and right to provide feedback to control left and right motors accordingly, with an op-amp comparator providing the "brains".

 If you know someone just getting into electronics and looking for something a little more challenging than soldering an LED blinky, then I'd recommend this kit.
 It's hard to get wrong, introduces a few more components, and it's usually available cheap enough to be a nice stocking stuffer.